Bush congratulates Biden, says election was 'fundamentally fair' and 'its outcome is clear' - KVIA

 Bush has largely stayed out of politics since leaving office in January 2009.
 He was only an occasional presence on the campaign trail in 2016, when his brother, former Florida Gov. Jeb Bush, ran against Trump and others in the Republican presidential primary.

-News outlets projected Saturday that Biden has won the presidential race.
-According to ABC News projections, Biden has won 279 electoral votes to Trump’s 214, with Alaska, Arizona, Georgia and North Carolina still uncalled.
+CNN and other news outlets projected Saturday that Biden has won the presidential race.
+According to CNN’s projections, Biden has won 279 electoral votes to Trump’s 214, with Alaska, Arizona, Georgia and North Carolina still uncalled.

 Biden delivered a triumphant victory speech in Wilmington, Delaware, on Saturday night, pledging to heal the nation’s partisan divides and saying to Trump supporters: “Let’s give each other a chance.”